Boundary

 Examples

-The following example updates an existing password-type account with the ID acctpw_w3N3PlV34D
+The following example updates an existing password-type account with the ID acctpw_w3N3PlV34D:

 ID: acctpw_w3N3PlV34D